rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 ### 3.1 Configure Quay credentials and RBAC in K8S/OCP Cluster

-Now that we're generated a Quay account with the proper RBAC (robot account), we need to set these credentials within the K8s / OCP ${Namespace} in our cluster, in order to be able to pull the images from within the Tekton Pipelines:
+Now that we've generated a Quay account with the proper RBAC (robot account), we need to set these credentials within the K8s / OCP ${Namespace} in our cluster, in order to be able to pull the images from within the Tekton Pipelines:

 * Export the token for the GitHub Registry / quay.io: